 The beginning of the piece is very melancholic, with a feeling of longing and sadness.
 This only gets worse as the piece goes on, with some very dissonant chords that add to the overall sense of unease.

-9. “Liebesleid” by Fritz Kreisler
+9. “Liebesleid” By Fritz Kreisler

 Even though Fritz Kreisler‘s Liebesleid is not a piece that is meant strictly for piano, there is certainly a powerful piano arrangement from the mind of Rachmaninoff.

-10. “Moonlight Sonata” by Ludwig van Beethoven
+10. “Moonlight Sonata” By Ludwig van Beethoven

 This sonata is one of Beethoven’s most popular works, and it’s easy to see why.
 It is incredibly beautiful but also incredibly sad, emoting feelings of grief and loss.
+The slow and sustained tempo creates a sense of lingering sadness.

 Summing Up Our List Of Unhappy Piano Pieces